NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 8. Acceptance of Terms

-By accessing or using any of NetEng-Pro’s platforms, whether specifically listed in this document or not, you acknowledge and agree to these Terms and Conditions. **Continued use of our services constitutes ongoing acceptance of these terms.**
+By accessing or using any of Network Pro’s platforms, whether specifically listed in this document or not, you acknowledge and agree to these Terms and
+Conditions. **Continued use of our services constitutes ongoing acceptance of these terms.**

 &nbsp;

-⚠️ **_If you do not agree with any part of these Terms and Conditions, you must discontinue use of all NetEng-Pro platforms immediately._**
+⚠️ **_If you do not agree with any part of these Terms and Conditions, you must discontinue use of all Network Pro platforms immediately._**

+&nbsp;

 <sub>[Top](#top)</sub>